 - Become a mentor or mentee in the IS Mentoring Program for members interested in information literacy instruction and improving their teaching skills.

-The Instruction Section sponsors a listserv, ILI-L. The purpose of ILI-L is to provide a forum for the exchange of ideas on instruction and information literacy.
+Join the Instruction Section Community on ALA Connect.
+The purpose of IS Community is to provide a forum for the exchange of ideas on instruction and information literacy.